Application to ShopWired

 The GDPR applies to both ShopWired and the users of ShopWired who create websites using the tools that it provides that process the personal data of any resident of any country that is a member state of the European Union.

-The ShopWired platform is provided by ShopWired Limited, a company located and registered in the Republic of Ireland.
+The ShopWired platform is provided by ShopWired International Limited, a company located and registered in England and Wales.

 Supplemental services are also provided by companies located within the United Kingdom.
 SHOPWIRED.CO.UK Ltd and Platform 43 Ltd, both registered in England & Wales.